-Please Note: Regardless of when a student drops or withdraws after classes/unit or program has begun, the cost for required tools, books and supplies, program fees, tests and other required items already given to the student cannot be returned.
-They are deducted from any refund due to the student.
+Please note: Regardless of when a student drops or withdraws after classes/unit or program has begun, the cost for required tools, books and supplies, program fees, tests and other required items already given to the student cannot be returned, they are deducted from any refund due to the student.

-Title IV Refund Policy: Students benefiting from receiving Title IV federal funds will have their federal financial aid refunds calculated as per federal regulations.
+Title IV Refund Policy

-The Department of Education (DOE) specifies that YCST must determine the amount of financial aid program assistance that you earn if you withdraw from your program of study.
-The DOE requires that when you withdraw during a payment period, the amount of the financial aid program assistance that you have earned up to that point is determined by a specific Title IV formula.
-If you received, or YCST received on your behalf, less assistance than the amount that you earned, you will be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+Students benefiting from receiving Title IV federal funds will have their federal financial aid refunds calculated as per federal regulations.
+The U.S. Department of Education (ED) specifies that YCST must determine the amount of financial aid program assistance you have earned if you withdraw from your program of study.
+ED requires that when you withdraw during a payment period, the amount of the financial aid program assistance that you have earned up to that point is determined by a specific Title IV formula, commonly referred to as the Return to Title IV calculation (R2T4).

 The amount of assistance that you earned is determined by using the Title IV Refund Calculation.
-That is, if you completed 30% of the payment period, you earn 30% of the assistance you were originally scheduled to receive.
-Once you have completed more than 60% of the payment period, you earn all of your assistance for that payment period.
+That is, if you completed 30% of the payment period, you earned 30% of the assistance you were originally scheduled to receive.
+Once you have completed more than 60% of the payment period, you are considered to have earned all your assistance for that payment period.